w64082/rez-widget/README.md

 # TODO - improvements:

 - structures for config based on .env file,
-- some cache of requests data,
+- some cache of settings data,
 - better validators and error handling,
 - logs aggregation Open Telemetry,
 - unit tests for requests (on mocks),